IFRoS-ELTE/3d_lidar_slam/README.md

 ## Example2 (Outdoor) with IMU, GPS

-In this example, we utilizes the GPS data and IMU data to correct the pose graph.
+In this example, we utilize the GPS data and IMU data to correct the pose graph.
 As depicted in the images, the building is accurately represented without distortion, providing a clear view of the environment.

 <img src="imgs/imugnsslidaroutdoor.png" height="256pix" /> <img src="imgs/lidarimugnss2outdoor.png" height="256pix" />

-## Common Problems

-### Parameter tuning guide

-The mapping quality largely depends on the parameter setting.
-In particular, scan matching parameters have a big impact on the result.
-Tune the parameters accoding to the following instructions:

-- ***registration_method***
-  **[updated] In short, use FAST_GICP for most cases and FAST_VGICP or NDT_OMP if the processing speed matters** This parameter allows to change the registration method to be used for odometry estimation and loop detection.
-Note that GICP in PCL1.7 (ROS kinetic) or earlier has a bug in the initial guess handling. **If you are on ROS kinectic or earlier, do not use GICP**.

-- ***ndt_resolution***
-  This parameter decides the voxel size of NDT.
-Typically larger values are good for outdoor environements (0.5 - 2.0 [m] for indoor, 2.0 - 10.0 [m] for outdoor).
-If you chose NDT or NDT_OMP, tweak this parameter so you can obtain a good odometry estimation result.

-- ***other parameters***
-  All the configurable parameters are available in the launch file.
-Copy a template launch file (hdl_graph_slam_501.launch for indoor, hdl_graph_slam_400.launch for outdoor) and tweak parameters in the launch file to adapt it to your application.

 ## License